-Administration of legislative and corporate governance requirements
+Objective 1 Administration of legislative and corporate governance requirements

 Actions Performance Measures 1.1 Monitor the compliance of statutory requirements identified in the Charter.
 Statutory requirements complied with as per Charter.
 1.2 Properly convene Board meetings providing agendas and minutes.
-Minimum of 5 ordinary meetings conducted.
-Notice of meeting given 3 clear days prior to meeting.
-Minutes provided within 5 days of meeting.
-5 meetings conducted.Appropriate notice given.Timeframe met.
+5 meetings conducted.
+Appropriate notice given.
+Timeframe met.
 1.3 Conduct election for Chair and Deputy Chair of Board of Management in February.
 Election conducted at February meeting.
-1.4 In accordance Clause 6.5 of EHA's Charter 2016, undertake the required strategies to attain any priority or goal which the Regional Public Health Plan, 'Better Living, Better Health' specifies as EHA's responsibility.
-As detailed in 'Better Health' Better Living' the section 'Protection for Health'.
-1.5 Implement the second iteration of the Regional Public Health Plan, 'Better Living, Better Health' in accordance with section 51(19) SA Public Health Act, 2011.
-Implementation of Regional Public Health Plan 1.6 Provide administrative assistance to the Public Health Plan Advisory Committee and coordinate reports to the Board of Management.
-Reports provided to Board meetings as required.
-1.7 Annual Business Plan to be developed with detailed objectives for the year in consultation with Constituent Councils.
-Draft considered at May meeting and adopted at June meeting.
-1.8 Develop budgeted financial statements to implement the Annual Business Plan of EHA.
-Draft Budgeted Financial Statements considered at May meeting.
+1.4 In accordance Clause 6.5 of EHA's Charter 2016, undertake the required strategies to attain any priority or goal which the Regional Public Health Plan, 'Better Living, Better Health' (the Plan) specified as EHA's responsibility.
+As detailed in 'Better Health, Better Living' 'Protection for Health'.
+1.5 Provide administrative assistance to the Public Health Plan Advisory Committee.
+Meetings conducted as required.
+1.6 Annual business plan to be developed with detailed objectives for the year in consultation with Constituent Councils.
+Draft considered at April/May meeting and adopted at June meeting.
+1.7 Develop budgeted financial statements to implement the Annual Business Plan of EHA.
+Draft Budgeted Financial Statements considered at April/May meeting.
 Budgeted Financial Statements adopted at June meeting.
 Budget and Financial Statements adopted.
-Copy of budget provided to CEO of Constituent Council within 5 days of adoption.
-1.9 Keep proper books of account, regularly report on the financial position of EHA, and apply prudent financial management as required by the Charter.
-Financial reports provided at each Board meeting.
+Copy of budget provided to CEO of Constituent Councils within 5 days of adoption.
+1.8 Keep proper books of account, regularly report on the financial position of EHA, and apply prudent financial management as required by the Charter.
+Financial reports provided at each Board Meeting.
 Budget reviews presented at October, February and May meetings.
-1.10 Conduct Audit Committee meetings as required by Charter.
-Audit committee meet minimum of two times per annum.
-1.11 Ensure the financial statements are audited annually as per the requirements of the Charter.
-Audited financial statement adopted at August meeting and provided to Constituen Councils within 5 days.
-1.12 Monitor Long Term Financial Plan.
-Plan reviewed annually as part of budget process.